912-Dinu-TeodorGabriel/Quoridor-Panda3D/README.md

 # Quoridor-Panda3D
 <h3>Before compile</h3>
-<h4>You must have Panda3D installed ( pip install Panda3D ), for more informations about the framework on https://www.panda3d.org/
+You must have Panda3D installed ( pip install Panda3D ), for more informations about the framework on https://www.panda3d.org/
 <h3>Game Rules</h3>

 Each player in turn, chooses to move his pawn or to put up one of his fences.
 When he has run out of fences, the player must move his pawn.